 What if the beneficiary decides not to go to school?

 Many contributors ask this question and rightfully so.
 If the beneficiary decides against going to college, the contributor may elect a new beneficiary or simply withdraw the saved funds.
-Keep in mind if the contributor withdraws funds that will not be used for college expenses, the funds are subject to a 10% federal penalty tax.
-Investment growth over the lifetime of the plan will also be subjected to income tax.
+Keep in mind if the contributor withdraws funds that will not be used for

 What if the contributor or beneficiary moves out of state?